ds4se/admin/how2review.md

 ## Important dates

-Unless you've made other arrangements with the editors, reviews are due December 1.
+Unless you've made other arrangements with the editors, reviews are due **December 1**.

 ## BACKGROUND